Skip to megamenu (after main content)

 7. A. Rabata, R. Fedr, K. Soucek, A. Hampl, Z. Koledova.
 3D Cell Culture Models Demonstrate a Role for FGF and WNT Signaling in Regulation of Lung Epithelial Cell Fate and Morphogenesis.
 Front Cell Dev Biol.
 2020 Jul 21;8:574. doi:10.3389/fcell.2020.00574.

-Publications using recombinant human FGF-10 protein (Qk003)
+Publications using Recombinant human FGF-10 protein (Qk003)

 Human epidermis organotypic cultures, a reproducible system recapitulating the epidermis in vitro